-Pedestrian Accident Lawyers in Louisiana
+Louisiana Pedestrian Accident Lawyers

-Fighting for Your Compensation to Make Our Roads a Safer Place
+We Fight for Your Compensation to Make Our Roads a Safer Place

 Because of the health and environmental benefits, more and more people are electing to walk from place to place whenever possible.
 Although it seems like a much safer alternative to driving or even riding a bicycle, statistics show otherwise.
-The National Highway Traffic Safety Association (NHTSA) recorded for 2013 that of all transportation fatalities, 14% of them were pedestrians.
+The National Highway Traffic Safety Association (NHTSA) recorded for 2013 that of all transportation fatalities, 14% were pedestrians.

 Whether this increase in pedestrian fatalities is related to the growing decision to walk or related to drivers’ widespread inconsideration of them is hard to say.
 In either case, our personal injury team at Arnold & Itkin believes that it is the responsibility of commercial and passenger drivers alike to prioritize pedestrian safety, as they are more vulnerable to dramatic injury than those in motor vehicles.